Kicksecure/security-misc/README.md

 - Optional - Force the kernel to immediately panic if it becomes tainted.
-Some reasons include upon using out of specification hardware, bad page states, ACPI tables being overridden, severe firmware bugs, in-kernel tests run, or mutating debug operations.
+Some reasons include upon using out of specification hardware, bad page states, ACPI tables being overridden, severe firmware bugs, in-kernel tests run, or mutating fwctl debug operations.
 It can also include the loading of proprietary or out-of-tree modules.

 - Prevent sensitive kernel information leaks in the console during boot.